koinde/api/README.md

 Response-1

+{

+"is_authenticated": true,

-{"is_authenticated": true, "message": "Your ad is updated successfuly.", "status": "success"}
+"message": "Your ad is updated successfuly.",

+"status": "success"

+}

 ##########################################